mozammil89/beckn-onix-aws-cdk/documentations/01-Deployment-CDK-Beckn-ONIX.md

    After updating your DNS records, you need to register your participants BAP and BPP network with the registry service.
 Follow the steps in the [BAP and BPP Registration](documentations/post-deployment-bap-bpp-register.md) document to complete this process.

-Make sure to follow the detailed steps in the linked documents to complete the setup and ensure your services are correctly configured and registered.